bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

 vagrant up puppet
 ```

-* once the 'puppet' VM is provisioned, get familiar with vagrant, and confirm the VM specs are correct:
+* once the **puppet** VM is provisioned, get familiar with vagrant, and confirm the VM specs are correct:

 ```
     vagrant ssh puppet              # to verify that you are able to login (should not be prompted for password)